datalad-handbook/book/docs/basics/101-106-nesting.rst

    Virtual directory tree of a nested DataLad dataset

-Thus, without being consciously aware of it, by taking advantage of dataset nesting, we took a dataset ``longnow`` and installed it as a subdataset within the superdataset  ``DataLad-101``.

 If you have executed the above code snippets, make sure to go back into the root of the dataset again: